Restoration workshop

 The soundboard

-The sound of the piano comes from the soundboard and each piano has a unique sound.
+The sound of the piano comes from the soundboard, and each piano has its own unique sound.

-The soundboard, which is made of spruce, must be protected from thermal and hygrometric variations otherwise it ends up splitting.
+The soundboard, which is made of spruce, must be protected from variations in temperature and humidity, or it will eventually split.
 The sound is then altered and loses length and dynamics.
-Cracks are repaired with shims.
+Cracks can be repaired with flipots.

-The work consists of dismantling all the strings and pins, removing the cast iron frame to access the central part of the piano.
+The work consists of dismantling all the strings and pegs, and removing the cast-iron frame to gain access to the central part of the piano.
 This table must then be completely sanded in order to be wood against wood for shimming.
 This operation consists of digging a furrow at the location of the slot to adjust a custom-made shim.
 This restores homogeneity to the table and a tension necessary for its good resonance.
 This table must then be protected by a varnish that we carry out ourselves, respecting old methods and using products that respect the environment.

 The pintable

-It is the part hidden behind the pins that keeps them in tension.
-The pintable is often in beech or maple plywood.
+It’s the part hidden beneath the pegs that holds them in tension.
+The bed base is often made of beech or maple multi-ply.
 When the pinning really does not hold the tuning of the piano any more, it is necessary to change the pintable.

 The frame

 The frame is cast iron.
 Its role is to maintain the enormous tension that exists in a piano.
-The tension can vary between 18 and 24 tons.
+Frame tension can vary from 18 to 24 tons.
 It must not have undergone any shock in its life to be optimal.
 Its restoration is essentially aesthetic: gilding, varnish and harmonic markers.

 The strings

 They are made of tempered steel, thin in the treble and spun in the bass, that is to say wrapped in copper.
 It is important in the restoration to respect the densities of steel according to the period of the piano.
-Softer steel in the 19th century, bass strings in brass or copper, blued or chromed pegs.
-The quality of the strings is very important, because they contribute to the sound of the piano.
+Softer steel in the 19th century, basses wired in brass or copper, blued or chrome-plated pegs.
+The quality of the strings is very important, as they contribute to the sound of the piano.

 The keyboard/mechanical assembly

-The setting of the piano (keyboard and/or mechanics) is very important, because it ensures the pianist the touch and the comfort of play.
+Adjusting the piano (keyboard and/or action) is very important, as it ensures the pianist’s touch and playing comfort.

 A finely tuned piano is much more precise in expressing nuances, bringing out melodic lines, providing assistance to the pianist’s playing.
 A badly tuned piano loses its dynamic potential, can go so far as to give the pianist the impression that the instrument is bad.